Coo Coo's Cares

 This isn't abstract.
 It's personal.
 These are the women and friend who taught me what love, resilience, and "showing up" look like.

 My mom, my grandmother, and my best friend are woven into every decision here.
-They’re why this page exists, and why Coo Coo’s Cares will always be more than a seasonal campaign or a marketing line.
+They're why this page exists, and why Coo Coo's Cares will always be more than a marketing line.

 When we say "Small Batch of Friends," this is the kind of circle we mean—people who held us up when it was heavy, laughed with us in hospital rooms, and stayed for the long, quiet in-between moments.